keivanzavari/server_client/README.md

 # server_client
-Server client connection via socket.
+Server client connection via TCP.
 This is done through the following files

 - server.py : making the message and sending it.
 This server also measures various time stamps.
 - client.py : receiving the message and sending a simple message back